Grounding Line / Zone of Antarctic Ice Sheet

 email: nsidc (at) nsidc.orgStefan Kern

-ICDC / CEN / University of Hamburg
+ICDC / Department of Earth System Sciences / University of Hamburg

 E-Mail: stefan.kern (at) uni-hamburg.de